 If you are creating your first websites whether it be a blog or something else you may be wondering how long does it actually take to get traffic for that blog on average and what are the factors that affect this?

-There are many factors that affect how quickly you get traffic to your website which includes the nature of the topic that the website is about, the keywords that are selected and the degree of promotion that is done for the website on other platforms such as YouTube and social media sites such as Pinterest.
+There are many factors that affect how quickly you get traffic to your website.
+These include the nature of the topic that the website is about, the keywords that are selected and the degree of promotion that is done for the website on other platforms such as YouTube and social media sites such as Pinterest.

-When starting from a brand new blog you can typically expect to see traffic begin to pick up after 4 to 8 months, however most articles will usually take 8 to 12 months to reach the maximum amount of traffic that the article is going to get and sometimes even longer in some cases.
+When starting a new blog you can expect to see traffic begin to pick up after 4 to 8 months.
+At 8 to 12 months the article should reach the maximum amount of traffic it is going to get.
+Sometimes even longer in some cases.
 However there is a high degree of variation with this with the speed generally varying depending on the degree of competition for that particular keyword.

 There are two examples of articles that have been written below on the same website approximately one month apart which will give some idea of the degree of variation that you may see.
 The first article was written in mid November 2020 and as you can see from the graph it only took 4 or 5 months to start to rank.
 Competition on this particular article was relatively low which we believe is the most likely reason why traffic came in earlier.